viperleed/viperleed/doc/content/calc/files/output/searchreportpdf.rst

 In addition to Search-report.pdf a Search-report.csv file is also created which contains the same information in a tabular format.
 This file can be imported into other programs for custom analysis.
+Search-report.csv is a :term:`CSV` file containing seven columns, listing the following values from from left to right  for all search generations that were queried by |calc|:
+Generation number, generations since any |R factor| change, generations since the best |R factor| of the population, generations since a change in the top ~10% of the population, and the minimum, mean and maximum |R factor| across the population.

 R-factor / Generations
 ~~~~~~~~~~~~~~~~~~~~~~